In times of peace or in times of war, it is often a good idea to keep people out of your space and out of your business.

 For ease of planning, I have grouped the following barriers into categories based on where they are situated on a property, generally.
 Some are immediately next to or even built into the structure itself.

 Others form a near perimeter just beyond the walls of the dwelling.
 Some will fill out the stretch of open terrain that makes up the grounds of a parcel and the last is for the outer perimeter.

 There are all kinds of barriers for all kinds of jobs, and the following list, while fairly comprehensive, is just a sampling of all that is out there waiting for purchase or fabrication.

 I have included my thoughts on pertinent barrier types in each heading.

-One painless upgrade is replace the nails with screws for even better holding power, though this of course makes it even harder for you to take them down should you need to.
+One painless upgrade is to replace the nails with screws for even better-holding power, though this of course makes it even harder for you to take them down should you need to.

 Long popular in hurricane-prone states and well-to-do commercial areas that occasionally see overflow from the crappy parts of town, window films of this type are more accessible and affordable than ever.

 The big advantage of window film is that it does not look like anything except, well, glass!
 You can open and close a window normally with no ill effects.